Stephen Mangan: Television

+In October 2025, Mangan appeared on a special battle of the nations edition of The Weakest Link where he represented England alongside Leomie Anderson and was voted off in the fifth round by Paul Brand and Amy Macdonald.

 Film

 Mangan's first film part was as Doctor Crane in Billy Elliot, which was released in 2000.
-In 2001 he appeared in the Miramax film Birthday Girl, starring Nicole Kidman and Vincent Cassel; in the same year he appeared as French cabaret singer Pierre Dupont in the cult film Chunky Monkey alongside David Threlfall and Alison Steadman.
+In 2001, he appeared in the Miramax film Birthday Girl, starring Nicole Kidman and Vincent Cassel; in the same year he appeared as French cabaret singer Pierre Dupont in the film Chunky Monkey alongside David Threlfall and Alison Steadman.
 In 2002, he appeared opposite Keira Knightley in the short New Year's Eve.

 He played the leading role in 2003's SuperTex, a Dutch film directed by Jan Schütte and filmed in English.
-In 2005 he played a comedian in Festival, a British black comedy film about a number of people at the Edinburgh Festival Fringe, directed by Annie Griffin.
+In 2005, he played a comedian in Festival, a British black comedy film about a number of people at the Edinburgh Festival Fringe, directed by Annie Griffin.
 The general shots of the festival were filmed during the 2004 event.
 Mangan was nominated for a Scottish BAFTA for his performance.
-He also played Josef in 2006’s Confetti.
+He also played Josef in 2006's Confetti.

-He starred in Beyond the Pole, a 2010 British mockumentary adapted from the cult BBC radio series of the same name.
+He starred in Beyond the Pole, a 2010 British mockumentary adapted from the BBC radio series of the same name.
 It received its UK cinema release in 2010.
 It was directed and produced by David L. Williams.
 The film was shot on floating sea ice off the coast of Greenland, and stars a cast of actors and comedians including Mangan, Rhys Thomas, Mark Benton, Alexander Skarsgård and Helen Baxendale.
 Variety magazine described the film as a cross between The Office and Touching the Void.

 In 2013, Mangan played Alastair Caldwell in Rush, a British-German biographical sports drama film centered on the rivalry between race car drivers James Hunt and Niki Lauda during the 1976 Formula One motor-racing season.
 It was written by Peter Morgan, directed by Ron Howard and stars Chris Hemsworth as Hunt and Daniel Brühl as Lauda.
 The film premiered in London on 2 September 2013 and was shown at the 2013 Toronto International Film Festival before its UK and US theatrical releases on, respectively, 13 and 20 September 2013.

 In 2014, Mangan voiced the title role in Postman Pat: The Movie, a British animated comedy film featuring Postman Pat, star of a long-running BBC children's series.
 It was originally due to be released on 24 May 2013, but was pushed back to a year later.
 Pat's singing voice was performed by Ronan Keating.
 Other voice actors in the film included Jim Broadbent, Rupert Grint, and David Tennant.

 In 2020, it was announced Mangan is to write his first film, an adaptation of the children's novel Harry And The Wrinklies.